Here are a few remedies for Battlefield 6 crashing on PC, potentially due to Secure Boot, drivers, Anticheat, and more.

 After you take care of these aspects, such as GPU Drivers, Secure Boot, and Memory protection, you technically should be up and running.
 If not, try verifying the integrity of your game files, which should automatically fix any internal files that have gotten corrupted.
 As for Redistribuables or VC++ Runtimes, your game launcher automatically installs the required ones from the very beginning, eliminating the hassle of redownloading and reinstalling.

-We provide the latest news and “How To’s” for Tech content.
-Meanwhile, you can check out the following articles related to PC GPUs, CPU and GPU comparisons, mobile phones, and more:
+We provide the latest news and create guides for Battlefield 6.
+Meanwhile, you can check out the following Battlefield 6 articles: